trentgill/STM32_Cube_F3/Projects/STM32F303K8-Nucleo/Examples/ADC/ADC_DMA_Transfer/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F303K8-Nucleo RevC devices.
+  - This example runs on STM32F303xx devices.

   - This example has been tested with STM32F303K8-Nucleo RevC board and can be easily tailored to any other supported device and development board.

+  - STM32F303K8-Nucleo RevC Set-up
+    Use an external power supply, adjust supply voltage and connect it to pin PA.04 (Arduino connector CN4 pin 9).

+  - To monitor the conversion result, put the "aADCxConvertedData" variable in the debugger live watch.

 @par How to use it ?